 Noncancerous (benign) tumors of the esophagus Throat and Esophagus The throat (pharynx) lies behind and below the mouth.
 When food and fluids leave the mouth, they pass through the throat.
 Swallowing of food and fluids begins voluntarily and continues automatically... read more (the tube that connects the throat to the stomach) are rare.
 Some tumors can cause problems with swallowing and, rarely, ulcers, bleeding, or both.
 They are usually more bothersome than harmful.

 The most common type of noncancerous tumor is a leiomyoma, a tumor of the smooth muscle.
 It occurs most frequently in people between the ages of 30 and 60.
-Most leiomyomas are small and do not require treatment.
-A small number of leiomyomas grow large enough to cause partial obstruction of the esophagus, which may lead to difficulty swallowing (dysphagia) and pain or discomfort.
-Analgesics (pain relievers) may provide temporary relief, but surgical removal is needed for permanent relief.

 Other types of noncancerous tumors, including those consisting of connective tissue (fibrovascular polyps) and tissues related to nerves (schwannomas), are rare.